acapela/monorepo/README.md

 ### Gmail

 Get a Google service account key JSON file, through the console or from your colleagues.
-Specifiy its path in `GOOGLE_APPLICATION_CREDENTIALS`.
+Specify its path in `GOOGLE_APPLICATION_CREDENTIALS`.

-1. Head over to our a topic within Google's PubSub (for example https://console.cloud.google.com/cloudpubsub/topic/detail/acapela-gmails-dev?project=meetnomoreapp) and create a new subscription for it.
+1. Head over to our a topic within Google's PubSub (for example https://console.cloud.google.com/cloudpubsub/topic/detail/acapela-gmails-dev?project=meetnomoreapp) and create a new subscription for it (scroll down to see the button for it).
-2. Set the `GMAIL_TOPIC_NAME` and `GMAIL_SUBSCRIPTION_NAME`
+2. Set the `GMAIL_TOPIC_NAME` and `GMAIL_SUBSCRIPTION_NAME` in your `.env`
 3. Make sure the newly created subscription has all the necessary permissions, which you can do by comparing it with our [dev subscription](https://console.cloud.google.com/cloudpubsub/subscription/detail/acapela-gmails-dev-sub?project=meetnomoreapp) (click "Show info panel" to see the permissions)

 ## Commit Message Convention